mudarthc/CS1XA3/README.md

 # FirstYear

 * This is some code which I created first year of University for a coding course
-* Inclused Bash, Elm, Haskell
+* Includes Bash, Elm, Haskell